GitbookIO/plugin-mathjax/README.md

 MathJAX integration with GitBook
 ==============

-This is a default GitBook plugin, You can disable it using:
+This is a default GitBook plugin, You can enable it using:

 ```
 {
-    plugins: ["-mathjax"]
+    plugins: ["mathjax"]
 }
 ```